patriciogonzalezvivo/thebookofshaders/07/README.md

 ### Distance field

 Imagine the above example as an inverse altitude map.
 The darker the taller.
-The gradient show us the pattern of something shape similar to a cone view from above.
-Imagine your self on the top of that cone, under your foot you hold the tip of a ruled tape while the rest of it goes than the hill.
+The gradient show us something similar the pattern made by a cone.
+Imagine your self on the top of that cone, under your foot you hold the tip of a ruled tape while the rest of it goes down the hill.
 Because you are in the center of the canvas, the ruler will mark "0.5" in the extreme.
 This will be constant in all your directions.
-Buy choosing where to cut horizontally the top of cone you will get a bigger or smaller circular surface.
+Buy choosing where to “cut” cone you will get a bigger or smaller circular surface.

 ![](distance-field.jpg)

-Interesting right?
-We can combine this re-interpretation of space to make shapes based on the distance to 0.
+Basically we are using a re-interpretation of the space (based on the distance to the center) to make shapes.
 This technique is known as “distant field” and is use in different ways from font outlines to 3D graphics.

 Try the following excursuses: